Circuit Breaker Definition

 - Ground Fault Circuit Interrupter (GFCI)

 A protective relay is another important device in the power system switchgear.
 Relay detects abnormal conditions and sends a tripping signal to the circuit breaker.
-After receiving tripping command from the relay, the circuit breaker isolates the faulty part from the power system.
+After receiving the tripping command from the relay, the circuit breaker isolates the faulty part from the power system.

 A circuit breaker essentially consists of fixed and moving contacts, called electrodes.
 These contacts are placed in the closed chamber containing a fluid containing medium (either liquid or gas) which quenches the arc formed between the contacts.